artorias961/artorias961.github.io/README.md

 <img src="https://user-images.githubusercontent.com/54751574/196766736-8183c1f2-cb38-4e51-a08e-a7502baa084a.png">
 </p>

-Once you install the python interpreter, we are going to go to the settins of python and find the directory of mambaforge/miniforge to be our python interpreter.
+Once you install the python interpreter, we are going to go to the settins of python and find the directory of ***mambaforge/miniforge*** to be our python interpreter.
 Go to **File > Preferences > Setting > Extensions > Python**.
-Once you get there, scroll down to ***Default Interpreter Path***, change your path to either miniforge or mambaforge, depending which one you installed.
+Once you get there, scroll down to ***Default Interpreter Path***, change your path to either ***miniforge or mambaforge***, depending which one you installed. *Note: I used miniforge but I recommend using mambaforge, the difference is that miniforge is a conda environment and mamba is its own environment called mamba.
+Mambaforge is faster than miniforge which is good.
+The reason why I am not switching to mambaforge due to many of my projects consist of team work and having to troubleshoot everyone from miniforge to mambaforge gonna be a headache.
+Overall, just install mamba forge.*

 <p align="center">
 <img src="https://user-images.githubusercontent.com/54751574/196767965-4ba7df4e-6556-44b8-b662-e645870af705.png">